aria-ml/dataeval/docs/source/concepts/ImageStatistics.md

 The reference is not the image's brightest pixel.
-Reading it off the data would mean every image is normalized against its own maximum, so a photograph of a night sky and one of a beach would both report mid-grey — the opposite of comparable.
+Reading it off the data would mean every image is normalized against its own maximum, so a photograph of a night sky and one of a beach would both report mid-gray — the opposite of comparable.

 Instead it is **decoded** where the data carries an encoding, because integer image formats genuinely are power-of-two: